 Students should be enrolled within the designated enrollment periods.
 Spaces fill quickly, so we encourage enrollment on the day it opens, if possible.
 We close enrollment once all class spaces are filled.
 Waiting list students and late enrollments will be taken on a case-by-case basis, but we cannot guarantee a class space.
 Please pay attention to the opening enrollment date and time.

 Cancellations and Refunds:

 Eight-week students may drop out of a class at any time, but refunds will not be given under any circumstances.
-Giving refunds is an added inconvenience for our instructors once you have already paid.
+Giving refunds is an added inconvenience for us as a small business.
 If you are unsure whether you will be able to handle the course at a specific time, err on the side of caution and do not enroll.

 Sometimes, situations arise that prevent a student from completing the class within the given eight-week session.
 For such situations, we do permit prorated funds to be rolled over to the next session.

 We do not offer refunds for our English program.
 We strongly encourage thorough review of placement guidelines, class outlines, and samples in addition to asking us any questions you may have prior to enrolling and paying.
 If a situation arises in which the program is truly not suitable, we will work with the student to find some of our standard eight-week classes that will be a good fit and allow the student to continue with our program, if desired.